backdrop-contrib/domain/README.txt

 4.5.2   XMLRPC Handling

-Similar to the above, you may check this option to disable Domain Access rules when Drupal is invoked using XMLRPC.
+Similar to the above, you may check this option to disable Domain Access rules when Backdrop is invoked using XMLRPC.

 ----
 4.6   Node Link Patterns